FA Cup Live Streaming

 Step 3: Select the Sport from the “Show All Events” drop down

-Step 4: Click on the yellow text stating the fixture (on the right hand side) and the game will appear on the screen, enjoy!
+Step 4: Click on the text stating the fixture (on the left hand side) and the game will appear on the screen, enjoy!

 FA Cup Live Stream

 Here are all of the details you need to watch the FA Cup live online.

 Where Can I Watch?